Capability-Wise/Capability-Wise.github.io/pages/about.md

 ---

 # About Us
-Capability Wise Pty Ltd is an Australian Company specialising in management consulting services for Australian Government Agencies.
+Capability Wise Pty Ltd is an Australian Company specialising in management consulting services for Australian Government Agencies and large corporate clients.

 <br/>
 ## Our Executive Team